Sticky Notes are Not for Passwords…and other valuable lessons from the road

 So there you have it, folks.
 Lessons learned from the road, Spring 2017 edition.
 There’s still a lot more on the 2017 schedule, so we hope to catch up in a city near you very soon!

-Kim Richard is the North America Marketing Manager at Bomgar
+Kim Richard, North America Marketing Manager at Bomgar